PatrickFidler/billionaire-visualization/README.md

 ## Personal Info Page:
 Used the FlagsAPI for the flag icons.
+Used Forbes API to get billionaire images.

 Features:
+- Flag of billionaire's nationality displayed
 - Wikipedia link to billionaire
 - Forbes link to billionaire